Today we have a fascinating and somewhat scientific topic to discuss: how long to boil water in a microwave and on the stovetop.

 How Long Before Water Boils On The Stove?

-Pretty much the same factors influence the time on the stovetop as in the microwave.
+Pretty much the same factors influence the time on the conventional or electric stovetop as in the microwave.

-On the highest heat setting, it can take anywhere between 2-6 minutes to bring 1 cup of water to a boil.
+On the highest heat setting, it can take anywhere between 2-6 minutes to bring one cup of water to a boil.

 How To Boil Water On The Stove